 Applicants interested in building their early career and contributing to the long-term growth of GLCC are very much preferred.
 Regardless of the long-term fit, this postdoctoral training experience will provide a lot of training on the business of private practice and postdocs will be equipped to successfully launch their own solo practice following the completion of their contract with GLCC.

 Responsibilities and Duties

-Candidates must be self-starters who desire to learn how to build and maintain a full time private practice.
-The group’s mission statement is ‘to strengthen relationships and enhance lives fostering healthier families and a better community.’
-In pursuit of this mission through a collaborative environment, candidates must have training and an interest in specializing in couples psychotherapy or child/family psychology.
-While psychotherapy is the primary modality of treatment, postdoctoral fellows are expected to have sufficient training to contribute a portion of their clinical hours to child & adult assessment work as well.
-Networking and public speaking are also important skills for growing business so solid skills or interest in growing in these areas is required.
+The selected candidates must be self-starters with a desire to learn how to build and maintain a full time (i.e., 25-30 scheduled clinical hours/week) private practice with an interest in a caseload that will be largely composed of work with couples and/or children (i.e., at least 40%).
+While psychotherapy is the primary modality of treatment, first year GLCC clinicians are expected to have sufficient training to integrate psychological assessment tools into their psychotherapy work and a portion of their clinical hours must be allocated to comprehensive child and adult assessments as well.
+Networking and public speaking are also important skills for business development.
+Thus, solid skills or, at least, an interest in growing in these areas is required.

 Qualifications and Skills